 This seems fairly obvious but many people still have reason to question searches that are supposedly done based upon “consent.”
 If an officer stops you in the car and asks if he can look around, if you have consented to the search, you may have waived your 4th amendment rights.
 There may be circumstances when an officer was coercive or doesn’t leave a person the reasonable ability to do anything other than consent.
 In these cases, suppression of evidence pursuant to a suppression motion may be appropriate.

-Your consent must be free and voluntary, without threat of force, violence or threat of other harm.
+Your consent must be free and voluntary, without a threat of force, violence or threat of other harm.
 Note that a warrantless search may be justified by consent even if a 3rd party who has common authority over the property consents.
 Examples of this type of 3rd party consent include: a landlord to common areas of the building; a tenant against a landlord, an employer with regard to an employee’s desk, a husband or wife against each other, a co-occupant against another, a person to whom you lend.

 Search Incident to Arrest